-They also typically describe the reason behind the goal the user wants to achieve.
+reason behind the goal the user wants to achieve.

-Options for the User Story A User Story can be created using the stereotyped Artifact available from the 'Artifact' Toolbox page or as a stereotyped Use Case.
+Options for A User Story can be created using the the User stereotyped Artifact available from the 'Artifact' Toolbox page or as a Story stereotyped Use Case.
 While many proponents of User Stories see them differently to Use Cases, they are both aimed at defining a goal that a user in a role wants to achieve.
 A stereotyped Use Case can also be used to represent a User Story with just the description written in the form: 'As a (Stock Controller) I want to be able to... '.
 They can be defined in conjunction with Personas that help to allow analysts to empathize with the users.

-Learn more about the User Story User Story
+Learn more User Story about the User Story